restatedev/examples/typescript/patterns/README.md

 implement them with [Restate](https://github.com/restatedev/).
 This is a continuously evolving list.

-The patterns currently exist only in TypeScript/JavaScript, other languages will be added soon.

 All patterns are described in one file and have a comment block at the top that explains them.